deetsay/MiCasa/README.md

 ninja
 ```

-Or, if you want to keep the source directory a little cleaner:
+OR if you want to keep the source directory slightly cleaner:

 ```
 git clone https://github.com/deetsay/MiCasa.git